Inside the spectacular fall of the granddaddy of right-wing conspiracy sites

 Farah’s tenure at the Union was less than two years.
 Unmoored from the executive suite, he had a fallback.
 He wrote punchy columns — a chain-smoking dynamo whose colleagues marveled at how fast he could spin out prose.

-Farah, now in his mid-60s, was known for his promotion of the theory that deputy White House counsel Vincent Foster might have been the victim of foul play rather than committing suicide.
+Farah was known for his promotion of the theory that deputy White House counsel Vincent Foster might have been the victim of foul play rather than suicide.
 He founded a nonprofit called the Western Journalism Center, then a for-profit venture, WorldNetDaily.

 Farah’s new outfit seemed to some investors like a potential moneymaking Internet play.
 At a time when traditional news operations were struggling to grasp the power of the Internet, Farah was ahead of almost everyone, carving a path occupied by few others beyond Matt Drudge.

-Farah and his wife took an unusual route to cyber-success.
+Farah, now in his mid-60s, and his wife took an unusual route to cyber-success.
 They leased a 250-acre ranch in a stretch of rural southern Oregon known as “the imaginary state of Jefferson,” according to Farah’s book “Stop the Presses!”
-They invited staffers to move there with them, and called their ranch, with its cabins converted into offices, “the compound.”
+They invited staffers to move there with them and called their ranch, with its cabins converted into offices, “the compound.”
 The Farahs lived across the road in a log cabin.

 Farah was the face of the site.
 In 2000, he beat the world to the story of Jane Fonda becoming a born-again Christian.
 He’s since described Fonda as a “whacked-out traitor” for her anti-Vietnam War activism.
 He wrote in his book that he’d served as a bodyguard for Fonda during a peace campaign tour in 1972; in those days he, too, was a Vietnam War protester.